Research Overview

 Research Safety and Ethics

 The Department puts the utmost value on safe, ethical, and professional conduct of research, using the best practices in the field.
 All researchers participate in online training from the office of Environmental Health & Safety, and Chemistry graduate students take both Research Safety and Ethics courses in the first year of the program.
-All reseearchers participate in online training on the responsible conduct of research from the Office of Research Compliance.
+All researchers participate in online training on the responsible conduct of research from the Office of Research Compliance.

-The department's safety culture requires everyone's particpation, and is accomplished through a partnership that involves EHS, our own safety staff, a Safety Committee of faculty and staff, the Joint Safety Team involving students and staff, and a network of laboratory safety officers.
+The department's safety culture requires everyone's participation, and is accomplished through a partnership that involves EHS, our own safety staff, a Safety Committee of faculty and staff, the Joint Safety Team involving students and staff, and a network of laboratory safety officers.
 A collaboration with Dow Chemical helps us implement the industry's best practices.
 Lab coats and eye protection are required in the labs at all times, and compliance is extremely high.